-As small business owners, you may not be at the forefront of developing IT like enterprise-level businesses typically are.
+As small business owners, you may not be at the forefront of developing IT like enterprise-level businesses are.
 With that said, tech still plays a vital role in the efficiency and growth of your business.
-Given the changes that have taken place in the last couple of years, small business technology trends are continually on the rise.
+Given the changes that have taken place in the last couple of years, small business technology trends are on the rise.

 Small Business Technology Trends in 2021

 This article will list the top 8 tech-related changes for small businesses in 2021.